KCreate/stackvm/design/semantic.md

 | `EXP`  | Push the power of the top two values (`lower ** upper`)     |

 ## Comparison instructions

+All comparison instructions push a 32-bit integer onto the stack.

 | Name  | Description                                                         |
 |-------|---------------------------------------------------------------------|